innoave/genevo/README.md

 genevo = "0.1"
 ```

-And add this to your crate:
+And add this to your crate root:

 ```rust
 extern crate genevo;